 Gerald W. Deas M.D., MPH | 1/10/2019, 2:03 p.m.

 Well, the sneeze and sore throat season is upon us with a vengeance.
 I don’t know about you, but even I have had an unexplained cough with a tickle in my throat.
 I could never understand why these symptoms are called “having a cold.”
 Generally, what you really have is an infection caused by a virus, which does not respond to antibiotics.
 Often, some hot chicken broth with plenty of onions and garlic can relieve symptoms.

 How does the virus get into your body?
-It was once thought that you would get a cold if someone sneezed in your face, but this exposure is not the only or even the main cause.
+It was once thought that you would get a cold if someone sneezed in your face, but that is not the only or even the main cause.
 The virus most often enters the body by hand to face contact.

-When you hand comes in contact with a handrail, subway pole, banister, shopping cart, remote television control or phone, or even holding someone’s hand in greeting, the virus on the touched surface is often still alive and well.
+When you hand comes in contact with a handrail, subway pole, banister, shopping cart, TV remote control, phone or even someone else’s hand, the virus is often still alive and well.
 If your contaminated hand then touches the inner lining of your nose or eyes, the virus is easily transmitted.

 To decontaminate your hands, wash them for at least 20 seconds in hot, sudsy water.
 Because parking attendants often contaminate car steering wheels, be sure to always wipe the wheel down afterward with antiseptic wipes or a dilute solution of bleach and water.

 Finally, seniors, be very careful when kissing that beautiful, runny-nosed grandchild.
 Those tears and noses are loaded with cold viruses It seems that children get over these symptoms faster than the elderly.